ACADEMIC INFORMATION

 TRANSCRIPTS OF CREDITS

 A student’s transcript, a student’s permanent record of classes taken at Hill College, is available upon written request from Student Information Services.
 Official transcripts are free of charge.
-Request for official transcripts are completed and submitted electronically through MyHC, the online student portal.
+Requests for official transcripts are completed and submitted electronically through MyHC, the online student portal.
 Transcripts can be sent electronically via SPEEDE servers within Texas to participating public and private colleges and universities.
-Please allow 48 hours for processing a transcript request.
+Please allow 48 hours (about 2 days) for processing a transcript request.
 If a student’s account is not active or the student does not have a MyHC account, then students will need to email admissions@hillcollege.edu.
 A link will be provided to the official transcript request form.
 For additional assistance, contact Student Information Services at 254.659.7600.

 Official transcripts may be withheld if a student has an administrative hold on his or her record or if a student has an outstanding financial obligation with the institution.
 Official transcripts will be released after all administrative holds have been released and all financial obligations to the institution have been discharged.